pyoneerC/Swipey-Cars/README.md

 ﻿# Swipey Cars

-**Swipey Cars** is an exciting hyper-casual game designed for Android where the player's swiping precision determines success.
+**Swipey Cars** is an open source hyper-casual game designed for Android where the player's swiping precision determines success.
 The objective is simple: swipe the screen to guide a car from point A to point B, but there's a catch—swipe too hard or too softly, and you lose.
 The challenge lies in finding that perfect balance for smooth driving.

 ## Project Overview